object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

         self.coefficients = coefs

+We'll interpret the :math:`i`-th coefficient as the coefficient of :math:`x^i`.
+This will simplify the program logic, but take care because mathematicians usually write coefficients from largest power of :math:`x` to smallest, and this is the opposite of that.
 Executing this code in a Python interpreter would enable us to create a simple polynomial, and inspect its coefficients:

 .. code-block:: ipython3